 During your recovery you can use ice and compression any time to help with the pain and swelling.
 For sprains, strains, and tears, ice will not help you heal.
-It won't harm you though so use it for the pain.
+It won't harm you though, so use it for the pain.
 For repetitive strain injuries like tendonitis (or almost any diagnosis ending in 'itis'), cold can help you recover from your condition.

+It's very important to recognize that pain and swelling are not the problem, but only the sign of the problem.
 When your body experiences an acute injury, which is caused by a traumatic and sudden injury, it swells instantly and is very painful.
 Inflammation is part of our body's natural process to heal itself and to stop the internal bleeding.
 Pain is there to stop you from doing things that can make the injury worse.
 Pain is there to be your guide.
 The only reason we feel pain is so that we react to help protect our injury.

-During this stage it's very important to rest your body and apply RCCE® (Rest, Cold, Compression, Elevation) for 1 to 3 days (could be longer depending on the severity of your injury) to reduce the pain and swelling.
+The best choice for treating your pain and swelling is a ColdCure® Wrap from King Brand®.
+Our wraps come with cold gel packs and a compression wrap, for the ultimate in pain and swelling relief.
+During this stage it's very important to rest your body and follow RCCE® (Rest, Cold, Compression, and Elevation) for 1 to 3 days (could be longer depending on the severity of your injury) to reduce the pain and swelling.

 body part before undertaking a task.
 Professional athletes often use

 BFST® treatments prior to competing to ward off potential injuries

 from the heavy strain they are about to endure.